roger8849/cybersecurity/ContractDeployment/Readme.md

 ### Generating `Genesis.json`

-First the directory [](ethereum) was created to generate the geth local ethereum instance. and after that the file [](ethereum/genesis.json) was created, from the repository: https://gist.github.com/0mkara/b953cc2585b18ee098cd
+First the directory [ethereum](ethereum) was created to generate the geth local ethereum instance. and after that the file [genesis.json](ethereum/genesis.json) was created, from the repository: https://gist.github.com/0mkara/b953cc2585b18ee098cd

 ![Genesis.json](evidences/genesis-json.png)